nickspoons/vim-sharpenup/README.md

 Highlighting has been disabled in `g:sharpenup_statusline_opts` in this example, meaning that the default statusline texts will be displayed ("O#: Loading...", "O#", "O#: Not running") in the statusline colours.

-This will work fine but the statusline will only be updated when Vim asks for it, which typically happens on cursor movements and changes etc. To have the server status updated immediately on changes, add this `autocmd`:
+This will work fine but the statusline will only be updated when Vim asks for it, which typically happens on cursor movements and changes etc. To have the server status updated immediately when the server status changes, add this `autocmd`:

 ```vim
 augroup lightline_integration